 - 18 patients and 6 carers were interviewed following discharge and the data was analyzed using thematic analysis.

-The findings will be presented at the National College of Occupational Therapists Conference in June 2013.
+The findings were presented at the National College of Occupational Therapists Conference in June 2013.

 Janet previously recruited participants on the Getting out of the House study.
 This study investigated the effectiveness of an outdoor mobility programme provided by occupational therapists for stroke survivors.